brucou/kingly/test/test strategy.md

         - it is enough to check (>1, 1, 0) predicate once on any combination to have it work in every combination
           - and we did with compound state x >1 prdicate
         - .. in short we no longer pay attention to guards, guard ordering, and actions.
-        - we may however continue to pay attention to history states as the most tricky feature
+    - we may however continue to **pay attention to history states** as the most tricky feature
+          - history state when no history for a compound state (default to init transition)
-    - compound state x event x history state
+          - history state (H x H*) where there is a history - nesting level 1
-      - compound state x eventless x history state illegal
+          - history state (H x H*) where there is a history - nesting level 2
-      - compound state x init event x history state illegal (actually check that I have a contract on it)

-  - In short, we only have the compound state x event x history state left to handle.
-We will make an ad-hoc case for it.
-  Or use the Harel CD player as an example! mm that would require implementing state modifications though.
-So don't.
-Just take inspiratio from it, e.g., the CD Loaded part simplified.
+          - we keep a dedicated file for testing these situations